ConcordUSA/engineering-core-values/practices/automateRepeatableTasks/readme.md

 Some examples of tasks you may need to automate in development could be:

-1. API calls
-2. Formatting or displaying features
+1. Formatting or displaying features
-3. Repeated set up for a class or method
+2. Repeated set up for a class or method
-4. Any repeated set up for desired functionality
+3. Any repeated set up for desired functionality
-5. Dependency injection
+4. Dependency injection
-6. State management on front end
+5. State management on front end

 Solution:

-1. Create a function that takes in a payload and sends the desired API request.
-2. CSS styling sheets
+1. CSS styling sheets
-3. Use abstract methods and classes
+2. Use abstract methods and classes
-4. Create a function or class to avoid repeated code
+3. Create a function or class to avoid repeated code
-5. Programs like Spring Boot
+4. Programs like Spring Boot
-6. Programs like Redux or Flux
+5. Programs like Redux or Flux

 ### Deployment